Non-separable Models with High-dimensional Data: Estimation

 \item For the same $\underline{C}$ as above, $\underline{C}\leq \mathbb{E} (Y_{u}(t)|X=x)\leq 1-\underline{C}$ uniformly over $(t,x,u)\in \mathcal{T} \mathcal{X}\mathcal{U}:= \mathcal{T}\mathcal{X}\times \mathcal{U}$. \end{enumerate}

 \end{ass}

-Assumption \ref{ass:ker}.1 holds for uniform kernel.
-The compact support condition in Assumption \ref{ass:ker}.1 can be relaxed to kernel functions with exponentially decaying tails at the cost of more complicated and cumbersome proofs.
+Assumption \ref{ass:ker}.1 holds for many kernel functions, e.g., uniform and Gaussian kernels.
 Since $f_{T}(X)$ was referred to as the generalized propensity by \cite{HI04}, Assumption \ref{ass:ker}.2 is analogous to the overlapping support condition commonly assumed in the treatment effect literature; see, e.g., \cite{HIR03} and \cite{F07}.
 Since the conditional density also has the sparsity structure as assumed in Assumption \ref {ass:approx}, at most $s$ members of $X$'s affect the conditional density, which makes Assumption \ref{ass:ker}.2 more plausible.
-In addition, Assumption \ref{ass:ker}.2 is only a sufficient condition.
-In theory, we can allow for the lower bound to decay to zero slowly as the sample size increases.
-This will affect the convergence rates of our first stage estimators but not the ones in the second and third stages.
-Assumption \ref {ass:ker}.3 imposes some smoothness conditions that are widely assumed in nonparametric kernel literature.
-Assumption \ref{ass:ker}.4 holds if $ \mathcal{XU}$ is a compact subset of the joint support of $X$ and $Y(t)$ .
+Assumption \ref {ass:ker}.3 imposes some smoothness conditions that are widely assumed in the nonparametric kernel literature.
+Assumption \ref{ass:ker}.4 holds if $ \mathcal{XU}$ is compact.

 \begin{ass} There exists a sequence $\ell _{n}\rightarrow \infty $ such that, with probability approaching one,

 \end{ass}

 Assumption \ref{ass:eigen} is the restricted eigenvalue condition commonly assumed in the high-dimensional data literature.
 Based on \cite{BRT09},